kathysledge/smig/docs/guides/cli-commands.md

 ## Global options

-These options work with any command:
+You can override any configuration setting directly from the command line.
+These options work with any command and take precedence over your config file:

 | Option | Short | Description |
 |--------|-------|-------------|